ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

         IMainViewsProvider MainViewsProvider { get; }
     }
 ```
-This wrapper is used for collect all provider needed by presenters.
-You should implement this interface in your GUi implementation.
+This wrapper is used for collecting all providers needed by presenters.
+You should implement this interface in your GUI implementation.

 ##### IWorkspacePresenter
 ```c#